ArcaneArts/arcane_jaspr/arcane_jaspr_codex/arcane_codex_web/content/docs/concepts/theming.md

 # Theming

 Arcane Jaspr includes a powerful theme system built on CSS custom properties.
-The theme controls colors, accent colors, border radius, shadows, and more.
+A single line changes the entire appearance of your application.

 ## ArcaneApp